morkev/8-puzzle-graph-traversal/README.md

 # 8-Puzzle-Graph-Traversal
-Write a program to solve the 8-puzzle problem (and its natural generalizations) using the A* search algorithm.
+Write a program to solve the 8-puzzle problem (and its natural generalizations) using the <i>A* search algorithm</i>.

 The 8-puzzle problem is a puzzle invented and popularized by Noyes Palmer Chapman in the 1870s.
 It is played on a 3-by-3 grid with 8 square blocks labeled 1 through 8 and a blank square.
 Your goal is to rearrange the blocks so that they are in order, using as few moves as possible.
 You are permitted to slide blocks horizontally or vertically into the blank square.